rmarting/strimzi-migration-demo/02-target-cluster/05-sample-apps/README.md

 # Verifying MirrorMaker2

-To verify that messages are stored in the new Apache Kafka cluster deploy a set of applications to check that we have data coming from the source cluster:
+To verify that messages are stored in the target Apache Kafka cluster, we will deploy a set of applications to check that we have data coming from the source cluster:

 ```shell
 oc apply -f check-apps/